Open-Speech-EkStep/open-speech-ekstep.github.io/docs/asr_streaming_service.md

     }
     ```

-14. Set the folder path of language_map.json as env variable `config_base_path="<project-root-folder>"`(eg: /users/node/speech-recognition-open-api-proxy).
+5. Set the folder path of language_map.json as env variable `config_base_path="<project-root-folder>"`(eg: /users/node/speech-recognition-open-api-proxy).
-15. Run the proxy service: `npm start`.
+6. Run the proxy service: `npm start`.
-16. The proxy service will be up and running in port `9009`.
+7. The proxy service will be up and running in port `9009`.

+### Website UI setup with Streaming client sdk

-17. To create a streaming web ui, clone the below repository from github:
+1. To create a streaming web ui, clone the below repository from github:

     ```git
     git clone https://github.com/Open-Speech-EkStep/speech-recognition-open-api-client.git
     ```

-18. Run `cd speech-recognition-open-api-client && cd examples/react-example`.
+2. Run `cd speech-recognition-open-api-client && cd examples/react-example`.
-19. Install the project dependencies: `npm i`.
+3. Install the project dependencies: `npm i`.
-20. Open the file : `src/App.js`.
+4. Open the file : `src/App.js`.
-21. In this file, in handleStart() method in line 25 and 26, modify the url and language as you need: example
+5. In this file, in handleStart() method in line 25 and 26, modify the url and language as you need: example

     ```javascript
       const url = 'http://localhost:9009'; // url of the proxy service const language = 'hi'; // this can be en, gu depends on what models you have hosted.
     ```

-22. Save and Close the file once the changes are done.
+6. Save and Close the file once the changes are done.
-23. Run the service using `npm start`.
+7. Run the service using `npm start`.
-24. This will open a browser where you can click on the start button and start speaking.
+8. This will open a browser where you can click on the start button and start speaking.
 For every pause you provide, you will be getting a streamed transcription output.

 ## Tips